langchain4j/langchain4j/docs/docs/integrations/embedding-stores/astra-db.md

 > The full documentation regarding AstraDB can be found [here](https://docs.datastax.com/en/astra/astra-db-vector/api-reference/dataapiclient.html).

 ### 2.1.
-Setup your Collections
+Connecting to Astra

-- Client initialization
+The following code show how to initialize the client and access the database.

 ```java
 String token = System.getenv("ASTRA_DB_APPLICATION_TOKEN");